 - Promotes a common vocabulary or terminology for using and applying project management concepts.

-PMI published PMBOK as their official study guide for the PMP exam.
-Though PMBOK is the best PMP book, lots of people face difficulty in reading topics and chapters because of its text book writing style.
+PMI published PMBOK 6th edition as their official study guide for the PMP exam.
+Though PMBOK is the best PMP study guide, lots of people face difficulty in reading topics and chapters because of its text book writing style.

-This book is so popular that, every PMP aspirant heard about it at least during their journey of the PMP certification.
+Rita Mulcahy’ s book is so popular that, every PMP aspirant heard about it at least once during their journey of the PMP certification.

-Coming to the point, this book explains the topics in so detailed format and also provides a lot of tips and techniques on every concept, where required.
-This book follows the similar structure as PMBOK in terms of chapters, and has lot of details in the real life project management.
+Coming to the point, Rita Mulcahy book explains the topics in so detailed format and provides many tips and techniques on every concept, where required.
+Rita Mulcahy’ s book follows the similar structure as PMBOK in terms of chapters, and has lot of details in the real life project management scenarios.

-This book explains the project management activities in sequence.
-Rita’s process chart is so popular for this reason.
+Rita Mulcahy’ s book explains the project management activities in sequence.
+Rita Mulcahy’ s process chart is so popular for this reason.

 - From a coverage perspective, it has reasonably good coverage of the contents required for passing the PMP Exam.
-However, Rita’s book does not have enough detail on all ITTO s.
+However, Rita Mulcahy’ s book does not have enough detail on all ITTO s.
 Hence recommendation is to read this book along with PMBOK side by side.

 - This book makes it different from others, in explaining very good fundamentals of project management.
 I would say these fundamentals are very much useful for any project manager in their real life project management activities, not just limited to the PMP Exam.